d2l-ai/d2l-en/chapter_recurrent-neural-networks/gru.md

 ## Summary

-* Gated recurrent neural networks are better at capturing dependencies for time series with large time step distances.
+* Gated recurrent neural networks are better at capturing dependencies for time series with large timestep distances.
 * Reset gates help capture short-term dependencies in time series.
 * Update gates help capture long-term dependencies in time series.
 * GRUs contain basic RNNs as their extreme case whenever the reset gate is switched on.
 They can ignore sequences as needed.